Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

-So, I thought to myself.
-Why not put this in my own one gallon sprayer?
+You might be thinking, "Why not put this in my own one-gallon sprayer?"
 The type of sprayer where you just hold the lever down.

-When spraying for bed bugs, you need to cover a lot of area.
+Maybe other people have stronger hands that won’t cramp, but for me, this was a big turn-off.
+When spraying for bed bugs, you need to cover a lot of areas.
 The sprayer is just not made for that.

 I just wish the product would have said that right on the label.
 You don't need to spray every inch of your house.
-You need to spray cracks and corners and then fog the rust of the house!
+You need to spray cracks and corners and then fog the rest of the house!

-How Did it Work?
+How it Works

-When I was only using the spray I was bored and exasperated.
-Then, after I made my realization I used the spray and then the fogger.
+When I was only using the spray, I was bored and exasperated.
+Then, after I made my realization, I used the spray and then the fogger.
 This method worked very well.

 If you are shopping for prevention, having something like this around could be handy.
 Say you go to a friend's house and find out they have bed bugs.

-You can throw your clothes in the washer and dryer, but you might want to spot spray your bed, just in case a stowaway made it back to your house.
+You can throw your clothes in the washer and dryer, but you might want to spot-spray your bed, just in case a stowaway made it back to your house.